World Fellowship Center: Rituals, traditions and mission statement

 A longstanding tradition involved staff (and, at times, guests) accessing of the island in Whitton Pond (which is known as 'blueberry island' due to its abundance of blueberry bushes) to have outdoor parties and/or sleepovers.
 As the World Fellowship Center does not legally own this island and the owners raised objections thereto, this tradition has been discontinued as of the mid-2000s.
 Since the soccer field was constructed in 1995, at least one week of the summer (usually the last few days of July and first few days of August) is devoted to daily soccer games when weather permits.
 Since 1996, the very first week of the summer season in late June is referred to as early music week, which involves musical performances by musicians playing instruments dating from the Renaissance and Baroque time periods.
-From 2014 to 2017, one weekend in September was called the "White Mountain Fungal Foray", and involved mushrooming expeditions led by a mycologist.
+Periodically, a 'fungal foray' involving the identification of numerous mushrooms and other fungi on site was led by Lawrence Millman.
 In 2015, one week in July was established as "Ukulele Week", attracting numerous players of said instrument.
 It is not known exactly when the first cookout, first fun night/talent show, or first Thanksgiving luncheon were initiated, but each has taken place every Thursday evening, Friday evening and Sunday afternoon respectively throughout nearly the entire summer.
 The mission statement and motto have changed at least twice: During World War II it was "in a time of war, prepare for peace"; this became "rustic, but adequate" during the Weller and/or Uphaus periods.
 The current mission statement is "to promote peace and social justice through education and dialogue inspired by nature"; this is often simplified to "where peace and social justice meets nature."